emrgnt-cmplxty/fermi/docs/docs/3.tutorials/examples/xcc.md

 `query_greeting` performs a cross-contract call, calling the `get_greeting()` method from `hello-nearverse.testnet`.

-`Call` methods can only be invoked using a Axion account, since the account needs to pay GAS for the transaction.
+`Call` methods can only be invoked using a Fermi account, since the account needs to pay GAS for the transaction.

 ```bash
 # Use near-cli to ask the contract to query the greeting